AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-salesforce-package.md

 >[!NOTE]
 >
->The Adobe Captivate Prime app is only supported in Salesforce Lightning view.
+>The Adobe Learning Manager app is only supported in Salesforce Lightning view.

 1. Launch the  [Captivate Prime package url](https://nam04.safelinks.protection.outlook.com/?url=https%3A%2F%2Ftest.salesforce.com%2Fpackaging%2FinstallPackage.apexp%3Fp0%3D04t1k0000008YWn&data=04%7C01%7Ckillamse%40adobe.com%7Cf588f553fc694d2edee108d9a5c74711%7Cfa7b1b5a7b34438794aed2c178decee1%7C0%7C0%7C637723097572585825%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C1000&sdata=mhYKVdwvS4F7WPruy0Kvw%2FsqgWxzTQpaZJyEACu8CNw%3D&reserved=0).
 1. In the **Login** page, click **Use Custom Domain**.

 1. Enter the package URL and click **Continue**.
 The installation page must have the option Install for Admins Only selected.
 Do not change this option.
 1. Click **Install**.
 Once the package is installed, click **Done**.
-You are guided to the Installed Packages page, and you can see the Adobe Captivate Prime installed package.
+You are guided to the Installed Packages page, and you can see the Adobe Learning Manager installed package.

-1. Go to the App Launcher (next to Setup) and search for Adobe Captivate Prime.
+1. Go to the App Launcher (next to Setup) and search for Adobe Learning Manager.
 1. To configure the app, click **Configure**.
 1. Click **New** and add the following details: